-Additional data through 76 weeks post last injection (an additional 24 weeks longer than the current follow-up of 52-weeks post last injection) in HPTN 077 (which administers CAB LA 800 mg IM every 12 weeks in Cohort 1 and CAB LA 600 mg IM every 8 weeks after two initial injections four weeks apart in Cohort 2) will be available in approximately the fourth quarter of 2017 (for Cohort 1) and the third quarter of 2018 (for Cohort 2).
-These data will provide additional insight into how long cabotegravir levels may be detected after terminal injection, and help to inform the optimal duration of Step 3 of HPTN 083.
+Additional data through 76 weeks post last injection (an additional 24 weeks longer than the current follow-up of 52-weeks post last injection) in HPTN 077 (which administers CAB LA 800 mg IM every 12 weeks in Cohort 1 and CAB LA 600 mg IM every 8 weeks after two initial injections four weeks apart in Cohort 2) suggests that the median time from the last injection to CAB levels falling below the limits of quantitation (25 ng/mL) were 43.7 (range 20-4-152.5) weeks for males and 67.3 (range 17.7-225.5) weeks for females.

 The CAB LA PrEP dose has been selected to deliver adequate drug concentrations to prevent sexual transmission of HIV.
-The proposed dosing schedule for evaluation in humans is based on maintaining CAB LA plasma concentrations well above the PA-IC90 value of 0.166 $\mu$ g/mL, a concentration range shown to have significant antiviral activity.
+The proposed dosing schedule for evaluation in humans is based on maintaining CAB LA plasma concentrations well above the PA-IC90 value of 0.166 μg/mL, a concentration range shown to have significant antiviral activity.

-A small cohort of healthy participants receiving two quarterly doses (Q12W) of CAB LA 800 mg IM achieved a geometric mean (CVb%) $C{tau}$ ( $C{\tau}$ ) of 1.11 μg/mL (139%), approximately 6.7-fold above the PA-IC90 and between the 5 mg and 10 mg oral doses (Table 1: Summary of Cabotegravir Pharmacokinetic Parameters Following Oral and LA (IM) Administration and Pharmacokinetic Simulations in Healthy and HIV-Infected Participants
+A small cohort of healthy participants receiving two quarterly doses (Q12W) of CAB LA 800 mg IM achieved a geometric mean (CVb%) $C{tau}$ ( $C{\tau}$ ) of 1.11 μg/mL (139%), approximately 6.7-fold above the PA-IC ${90}$ and between the 5 mg and 10 mg oral doses (Table 1).

-).
 These data, as well other PK data following CAB LA following single or repeat doses ranging from 100mg to 800mg IM, were included in the initial population PK model.
-Based on the initial population PK model, CAB LA 800 mg IM given every 12 weeks (Q12W) was predicted to achieve a mean concentration above the 1.35 $\mu$ g/mL target based on 10 mg daily oral dosing with the lower bound of the 90% confidence interval (CI) at ~4-fold PA-IC90.
-The overall range of predicted CAB CT values following CAB LA 800 mg IM was similar to that following once daily dosing of oral CAB 10 mg.
+Based on the initial population PK model, CAB LA 800 mg IM given every 12 weeks (Q12W) was predicted to achieve a mean concentration above the 1.35 μg/mL target based on 10 mg daily oral dosing with the lower bound of the 90% confidence interval (CI) at ~4-fold PA-IC ${90}$ .
+The overall range of predicted CAB $C{\tau}$ values following CAB LA 800 mg IM was similar to that following once daily dosing of oral CAB 10 mg.